adallan/Hearthstone-Webscrapping/README.md

 Data Collection:

- Data is scrapped in Python via Jupyter Notebooks ultizing BeautifulSoup and Selenium libraries.
-Scrapping does not violate and terms and conditions as I will not be selling any collected data, all data scrapped is public access and does not require a personalized login.
-Terms and conditions of sites scrapped as well as laws in both Canada and the U.S were thoroughly investigated to ensure no violations were to be made.
+Data is scraped in Python via Jupyter Notebooks ultizing BeautifulSoup and Selenium libraries.
+Scraping does not violate and terms and conditions as I will not be selling any collected data, all data scraped is public access and does not require a personalized login.
+Terms and conditions of sites scraped as well as laws in both Canada and the U.S were thoroughly investigated to ensure no violations were to be made.

 Tools Used:

-  Jupyter Notebooks for Python web scrapping and csv writing.
+  Jupyter Notebooks for Python web scraping and csv writing.
   Microsoft Excel for importation of csv sheets and data cleaning.
   Tableau Public for visualizations and insights.